On this page

 Make a request to the /users endpoint using the access token.

-1. If you are using Postman to test, select the List Users GET request to the /api/v1/users endpoint to get back a list of all users.
+1. If you’re using Postman to test, select the List Users GET request to the /api/v1/users endpoint to get back a list of all users.

 2. On the Header tab, remove the existing Okta API token (SSWS Authorization API Key).

 4. On the right, paste the access token into the Access Token box and click Send.
-The response should contain an array of all the users associated with your app.
-This is dependent on the user's permissions.
+The response should contain an array of all the users who are associated with your app.
+This depends on the user's permissions.

 Example Request